JohnMcLear/etherpad-historical-search/README.md

 # TODO

-Lots...
+* Lots...
-Authentication
+* Authentication (SocketIO would fix this)
-Use SocketIO instead of AJAX
+* Use SocketIO instead of AJAX (for streaming when searching through large pads)
-Minimize heavy lifting for large pads
+* Minimize heavy lifting for large pads (by using diffs instead of entire pad context when doing regex)
+* UI polishing

 # IMPORTANT
 Requires the very latest Etherpad Lite OR this branch: https://github.com/ether/etherpad-lite/pull/1352